-Visitors can also learn more about the Pocono Mountains by following our Pocono Mountains Blog and social channels @PoconoTourism to see firsthand posts and pictures of visitors enjoying the Pocono Mountains. #PoconoMtns offers a virtual picture and video tour of the four county region.
+Visitors can also learn more about the Pocono Mountains by following our fall Pocono Mountains Blog and social channels @PoconoTourism to see firsthand posts and pictures of visitors enjoying the Pocono Mountains. #PoconoMtns offers a virtual picture and video tour of the four county region.
 Find more fun ways to enjoy the season with day trip and adventure bucket list ideas.

 About the Pocono Mountains

-With 2,400 square miles encompassing Pennsylvania’s Carbon, Monroe, Pike and Wayne counties, the Pocono Mountains region is home to rolling mountain terrain, breathtakingly beautiful waterfalls, thriving woodlands and 170 miles of winding rivers.
-Winters offer guests the opportunity to ski, snowboard, snow tube and even snowshoe their way through snowy wonderlands encompassing over 150 ski trails, while summers also cater to the active traveler allowing exploration of 261 miles of hiking and biking trails, over 30 golf courses, whitewater rafting, boating, fishing and open access to nine state and two national parks.
+With 2,400 square miles encompassing Pennsylvania’s Wayne, Pike, Monroe, and Carbon counties, the Pocono Mountains region is home to rolling mountain terrain, breathtakingly beautiful waterfalls, thriving woodlands, and 170 miles of winding rivers.
+Winters offer guests the opportunity to ski, snowboard, snow tube, and even snowshoe their way through snowy wonderlands encompassing over 163 ski trails, while summers also cater to the active traveler allowing exploration of 261 miles of hiking and biking trails, over 30 golf courses, whitewater rafting, boating, fishing, and open access to nine state and two national parks.

 # # #